Know Your Blood Pressure Numbers

 Can I Check my Blood Pressure at Home?

 Monitoring blood pressure at home is important for many people, especially if you have high blood pressure.
-This helps you and your doctor track your blood pressure more closely to determine if treatment is keeping it controlled.
+This helps you and your doctor track blood pressure more closely to determine if treatment is keeping it controlled.

-Your doctor may also suggest that you check your blood pressure at home if he/she thinks you may have "white coat hypertension."
+Your doctor may also suggest that you check blood pressure at home if he/she thinks you may have "white coat hypertension."
 This occurs when the stress of being in a doctor’s office increases your blood pressure, but it's normal at home.

 No matter which type of blood pressure monitor you have, it's a good idea to take it into your doctor's office.
 You can compare your doctor's reading to the reading on your home monitor.
 This helps assure that your home blood pressure monitor is accurate.